Internal

 of the Internal Complaints Committee:

-To nurture a campus culture characterized by respect, dignity, and
+campus culture characterized by respect, dignity, and inclusion, with zero

-inclusion, with zero tolerance towards harassment or discrimination of any
+tolerance towards harassment or discrimination of any kind.

-empowerment of women employees and students through access to counseling,
+of women employees and students through access to counseling, legal

 - Awareness and Preventive Measures: To undertake